Congress

 Congress is also responsible for determining how IUSG money gets spent.
 IUSG has a six-figure annual revenue funded by a portion of the mandatory Student Activity Fee that all students pay to IU each semester.
 Every spring, Congress passes an IUSG Budget Act setting forth the funding levels for all of IUSG's operations, programs, and student services for the next year.

-The 2023 Congress is made of Representatives elected at the Fall 2022 Residential Election and the Spring 2023 Academic Election.
-Click HERE for the official election results.
+The 2025 Congress is made of Representatives elected at the Spring 2025 Academic Election and the Fall 2024 Residential Election.

-The Regular Session of the 2023 Congress commenced on April 3, 2022.
-This legislative session will last until October 2, 2023, when the Regular Session of the 2023-2024 Congress will commence after the Fall 2023 Residential Election.
+The Regular Session of the 2025 Congress commences on April 7, 2025.
+This legislative session will last until October 7, 2025, when the Regular Session of the 2025-2026 Congress will commence after the Fall 2025 Residential Election.

-During the 2023 Regular Session, Congress meets every Monday night at 7:30 p.m. in the Indiana Memorial Union.
+During the 2025 Regular Session, Congress meets every Monday night at 7:30 p.m..
 These meetings are where Representatives gather to debate and vote on legislation, nominations, and other matters.

 Go to this page to see all Congressional documents from this legislative session, including bills, vote records, meeting agendas and minutes, membership rosters, Congressional rules, and more.